Madeline Schizas: 2022–2023 season

 Beginning the season at the 2022 CS Nebelhorn Trophy, Schizas placed second in the short program but dropped to fifth overall after a tenth-place free skate.
 She shared the Fritz Geiger Memorial Trophy with the rest of the Canadian delegation, awarded to the top country at the competition.
 Schizas would later attribute her difficulties at Nebelhorn to heightened expectations from the Olympics.

 Schizas' first Grand Prix assignment, the 2022 Skate Canada International, was held in Mississauga, the same location as her breakthrough bronze medal win at the Canadian Championships three seasons earlier.
 She said it was "weird to think how different of an experience that was."
 She unexpectedly won the short program, with fellow Canadian skater Gabrielle Daleman placing second.
 However, the free skate was once again a struggle, with several jump errors that saw her ranked ninth in the segment and dropping to seventh overall.
 She said afterward, "I knew full well that door was open.
 I just didn't figure out how to walk through it."
 Schizas went on to finish fifth at the 2022 Grand Prix of Espoo, her new highest placement on the Grand Prix.
 Following this, she was sent to the 2022 CS Golden Spin of Zagreb.
 Fourth in the short program, she rose to third in the free skate and won the bronze medal, her first on the Challenger circuit.

 Entering the 2023 Canadian Championships as the favourite to retain her title, Schizas stepped out of her triple loop, but still placed first with score of 68.32, 7.11 points clear of her longtime friend and training mate Lia Pereira in second place.
 In the free skate she doubled a planned triple flip and had rough landings on a few other jumps in the second half of her program.
 She placed second in that segment, behind Kaiya Ruiter, but remained first overall and won her second national title.
 She called the experience "pretty surreal."
 Her coach, Nancy Lemaire, said that they would continue to look at improving her consistency on the flip jump, which Lemaire said she could do fine in practice.
 Schizas was named as Canada's lone women's entry to the 2023 World Championships, and also assigned to the 2023 Four Continents Championships.

 Schizas finished tenth at the Four Continents Championships.
+Having struggled with her West Side Story free program all season, she opted to revert to her previous Madama Butterfly program for the World Championships.
+She came thirteenth.
+Schizas then joined Team Canada for the 2023 World Team Trophy.
+She finished fourth in the short program with a new personal best score of 69.76.
+She struggled in the free skate, coming ninth in that segment, and admitted afterward "I am happy to be done with the season now."
+Team Canada finished sixth.